 There are many others who have been thinking of moving overseas for years, but now the past year has finally made them commit.
 Life is so short why wait?

-2019 has been quite a turbulent year – it may have caused you to delay moving or increased your resolve.
-Either way it’s time now to forget about Brexit and start focusing on your future and move overseas in 2020!
+Whatever your motivation, it’s time now to forget about coronavirus and Brexit and start focusing on your future and move overseas in 2021!

-There is a lot to think about so we have compiled this checklist of things you need to consider as you plan your new life overseas.
-It is by no means comprehensive, but at least it will get you started.
+If you’ve made the decision to move overseas, it’s time to get started and begin putting your plans into action.
+We have, therefore, compiled this checklist of things you need to consider as you plan your new life overseas.
+It is by no means comprehensive, but at least it will get you on your way!